48 Idioms About Roads

 23. Road rage

-Example Sentence:
+Example Sentences:

 • That driver yelled because of road rage.

-• Road rage is dangerous—stay calm behind the wheel.
+• Road rage is dangerous.
+Stay calm behind the wheel.

 Other ways to say: Driving anger, losing temper on the road